We have updated our Multi-Sensory Catalogue, and you will be pleased to know it is now available. The catalogue is...Read article

 - Facilitates a therapeutic alliance

-- Increase the ability to self-nurture
+- Increases the ability to self-nurture

-- Increase resilience
+- Increases resilience

-- Increase self-esteem and body image
+- Increases self-esteem and body image

-- Increase ability to cope with triggers.
+- Increases ability to cope with triggers

-Ways to use the room?
+Ways to use a Calming Room

 - Proactively to prevent a crisis situation

 - Responsively after a crisis to de-escalate and problem solve

 - For Self Regulation– Awareness of the different strategies we use to self-organise in order to functionally engage in meaningful life activities.